Endangered Species (TV series)

 Endangered Species is a Canadian animated children's television series created by Asaph Fipke, produced by Nerd Corps Entertainment and distributed internationally by DHX Media for Teletoon that premiered on the channel from March 3 to June 2, 2015 and aimed for kids ages 6–11.
 26 episodes were produced.

-Synopsis
+Plot

 The series follows Pickle, an adventurous, adrenaline-junkie yellow rabbit; Merl, a cautious but smart American red squirrel, and Gull, a lovable seagull, who live together in a stump in the middle of a park.
 The trio find themselves in ridiculously dangerous (and always hilarious) situations whenever they try to go about their daily life.